-Emergency Medical Teams (EMTs) are an important part of the global health workforce and have a specific role.
+EMTs are an important part of the global health workforce and have a specific role.
 Any doctor, nurse or paramedic team coming from another country to practice healthcare in an emergency needs to come as a member of a team.
-That team must have quality, training and equipment/supplies so it can respond with success rather impose a burden on the national system.
-EMTs must strive for self-sufficiency, a quality of care that is appropriate for the context, with credentials that meet a minimum acceptable standard.
+That team must have training, quality, equipment and supplies so it can respond with success rather impose a burden on the national system.
+EMTs must strive for self-sufficiency, meet the minimum standards for EMTs, and a possess the quality of care that is appropriate for the context.

 What is an Emergency Medical Team (EMT)?